nanakwafo/Authentication-As-Microservice/readme.md

 ## Api Documentation
 Documentation for this can be found on the [Auth as a microservice](https://documenter.getpostman.com/view/1213803/SzKPWhH9?version=latest)

-## Setup Instruction
+## Setup/Run Instruction

 #Run the app using docker compose
-` docker-compose build && docker-compose up -d`&
+`docker-compose build && docker-compose up -d`&
 #Run the app using docker stack
 `docker stack deploy -c docker-stack.yml authservice`& `docker stack ls`&